Ladbroke Grove rail crash: National policy on train protection systems

-A fortnight before the accident the HSE had announced an intention to require the adoption of TPWS (an upgrade of AWS, which could stop trains travelling at less than 70 mph within the overlap distance of a red signal delivering it assessed about 2/3 the safety benefits of ATP at much lower cost) by 2004 (advanced, a week after the accident, to 2003).
+A fortnight before the crash the HSE had announced an intention to require the adoption of TPWS (an upgrade of AWS, which could stop trains travelling at less than 70 mph within the overlap distance of a red signal, delivering, it assessed, about 2/3 the safety benefits of ATP at much lower cost) by 2004 (advanced, a week after the crash, to 2003).

 The separate joint inquiry on the problem nationally noted that ATP and contrasting AWS introduced since about 1958 (and therefore TPWS) had continuing reliability problems and were obsolescent technology inconsistent with the impending standardisation EU-wide per the ETCS European Train Control System.
 In the year between Ladbroke Grove and the joint inquiry the rail industry (if not the general public) had become largely committed to the adoption of TPWS.
 Consequently, although the joint inquiry expressed considerable reservations about the effectiveness of TPWS it concurred with its adoption.

 The joint inquiry noted that public reaction to catastrophic rail accidents ... should be and is taken into account in the making of decisions about rail safety but did not align with the output of CBA (cost-benefits analysis).
 Any future ATP system will entail expenditure at levels many times higher than that indicated by any approach based upon CBA.
 Despite its cost, there appears to be a general consensus in favour of ATP.
 Both TPWS and ETCS would be mandatory and therefore their cost implications need not be considered by any body other than the UK government and the EU Commission.